LucasDelfino92/morrowindsharp/mw2.md

 ### Conflict resolution

-Assuming you've installed **BTB's Game Improvements - Necro Edit** and **Balanced Passive Races and Birthsigns**, there's one record we need to delete using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame).

-- Delete the following record from **BTB's Game Improvements (Necro Edit).ESP**:
-  - BSGN **Elfborn**
-    - Omits the addition of a new power which Balanced Passive Races and Birthsigns doesn't override.

-Let's continue with general conflict solving.

 tes3cmd lets us clean all active plugins in our load order, and also solve conflicts in leveled lists, generating a **multipatch.esp** file for the latter process which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).

 - Run WryeMash in MO2.